TrueDeck/Documentation/WhitePaper.md

 #### 2. Services Layer
   The “Services Layer” offers several services combining which a whole TrueDeck application can be created.
 Normally, multiple services are necessary for most applications to be built on TrueDeck Platform.
 Individual services are hardly of any use.
 Notable services provided through TrueDeck Platform’s service layer will be:
-  - Decentralized Random Number Generation
+  - Decentralised Random Number Generation
   - Bankroll Management
   - Payout Management
   - Fiat and Crypto Payments